Dala0/Open-Object-System/README.md

 The system will also have other objects with other functions.

+The objects will exist inside a virtual three dimensional space.
+A two dimensional display will be possible by setting up a camera suitably and snapping all objects to zero on the Z axis.

+Users will be able to connect objects together using virtual patch leads.

 Objects will have parameters that are addressable by a scripting language.